-A: The dormancy periods vary depending on the type of property, but for most types, the dormancy period is five years.
+A: The dormancy periods vary depending on the type of property, but for most types, the dormancy period is three (3) years.
 There are some exceptions, the most notable is payroll and commissions, which is two years.
 The property dormancy matrix can be found on Treasury’s website, along with the dormancy matrix that covers each of the fifty states.

 Q: Can holders report unclaimed property before the dormancy period expires?

 A: Property, other than securities, may be reported before the dormancy period expires with the permission of the Treasurer.
 The holder must submit a request via the Early Remittance Request Form.

 Q: What items will be accepted by the vault?

 A: Examples of items accepted by the vault include:

 - Monies (cash, coins, coin collections, etc.)

 - Cash deposits for beer kegs when returned to the distributor

 - Musical instruments